 Naamad’s first independent film, Welcome to Hollywood, was produced in 2005, and his second film and directorial debut, Demon Shadow, was produced in 2010.

 Naamad, who is originally from Casablanca and Tangiers, Morocco, said he was preparing to open a second restaurant in Rhode Island, and eventually to pursue his movie production career full-time.

 “Pursue what you believe in,” he said.

-A belly-dancer named Anastasia presented dinners with a pleasurable dance (Belly dancers perform twice nightly and are available for private shows, events, and dancing lessons).
+A belly-dancer named Anastasia provided entertainment.
+Belly dancers perform twice nightly and are available for private shows, events, and dancing lessons.

-After dinner, our waiter provided us with an extensive tour of the award-winning restaurant’s hookah salon, and walk-in cigar humidor with 50-plus top brand cigars.
+After dinner, our waiter provided us with an extensive tour of the award-winning restaurant’s hookah salon, and walk-in cigar humidor that offers 50-plus top brand cigars.
 The restaurant’s air filtering system creates a nearly smokeless environment.

 The restaurant features several flat screen televisions, exquisite imported Moroccan furniture, and an attractive mahogany bar furnished with wine, draft beers, and an extensive assortment of liquor.

 Tangierino, which is located just blocks away from the historic Bunker Hill monument and the U.S.S.
 Constitution, has received top awards from Zagot, Boston Globe, City Search, Where Magazine, Phantom Gourmet, Boston Magazine, AOL City Guide, and Improper Bostonian.